Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

-## Workstation Diagram and Rack Elevation
+## Workstation Diagram and Rack Elevation.

+The following diagrams illustrate the workstation equipment, signalflow, connections, and cables.
-ADD IMAGE
+ADD IMAGES

 ## Power-up Order